sridharrajs/nodejs-api-boilerplate/README.md

 2. `Express 4.13.3`
 3. `Nodejs v8.9.4`

-## Deployment
+## Development

-1. Set the environment variable `MY_SECRET` for use when generating JWT token
+1. Create a new `.env` file with necessary configuration.
+You can refer `.env.sample` for the reference

 2. Install the dependencies using `npm install`